 2.5 Members of the supervisory board and members of the management board who vote against a resolution may have their dissenting vote recorded in the minutes.
-The principle is applied.

 2.6 Functions on the management board of a company are the main area of the professional activity of management board members.
 Management board members should not engage in additional professional activities if the time devoted to such activities prevents their proper performance in the company.
-The principle is applied.

 2.7 A company's management board members may sit on corporate bodies of companies other than members of its group subject to the approval of the supervisory board.
-The principle is applied.

 2.8 Supervisory board members should be able to devote the time necessary to perform their duties.
-The principle is applied.

 2.9 The chair of the supervisory board should not combine this function with that of chair of the audit committee of the supervisory board.

-The principle is applied.
+The principle is not applied.